realestateshark/nvim-config/README.md

 # Neovim Config
-This is my personal Neovim config for web development.
+This is my personal Neovim config for web development.\
+The goal is to keep this config clean and easy.
 - [Neovim install from source](#neovim-install-from-source)
 - [Neovim config](#neovim-config)
 - [Custom Shortcuts](#custom-shortcuts)